SigmaFlowX/Options-Market-Making/README.md

 4) Backtesting using historical data

 ## What I am going right now
-(25/03/25) After building basics of broker interaction and a simple mm strategy, I reailized how badly I am lacking some historical orderbbok and orderflow data.
+(25/03/25) <br> After building basics of broker interaction and a simple mm strategy, I reailized how badly I am lacking some historical orderbbok and orderflow data. <br>
-There is no publicly available data of this sort, so I have to collect it myself.
+There is no publicly available data of this sort, so I have to collect it myself. <br>
-Therefore, I have deployed live data scrapper on Railway and currently waiting for couple of weeks to accumulate enough data for some analysis and backtests.
+Therefore, I have deployed live data scrapper on Railway and currently waiting for couple of weeks to accumulate enough data for some analysis and backtests. <br>